 Can business owners get unemployment benefits?

 If you previously elected to be covered for unemployment and paid unemployment taxes, you may be eligible for unemployment benefits.
-Under the corporate officer rules, LLCs are not covered.
+Under the corporate officer rules, LLC members/managers are not covered.
 The best way to find out is to apply.

 Can employees of non-profits get unemployment benefits?

 Most non-profit employees are eligible for unemployment benefits, but some are exempt and can learn if they are by applying for benefits.

 Non-Profit employers with unemployment questions can contact our Accounts Management Center via email email@example.com or phone 855-829-9243.

 For claimants to be on SharedWork, their employers must apply to participate in the SharedWork program.
 It allows employers to reduce hours by as much as 50 percent, while their employees collect partial benefits to replace a portion of their lost wages.
 We use the SharedWork chart to deduct their earnings from their weekly benefits.